-Course Pre-requisites: Hours of Active Classes:

-code: FD-793 lectures: exercises: seminars:

-Course status: The course consists of: ECTS:

-optional - exercises - 1.0

-Course objectives Objective of the Course is to provide by physical training such an educational which will stimulate student's curiosity, improve their intellectual development and prepare them for their professional competence.
-Physical training develops their abilities to be successful in various scientific fields.
-Syllabus Group or individual exercises (fitness, tennis, swimming, climbing etc), but depending on the material and financial possibilities of the Faculty to provide necessary and adequate means.
-Student obligations Presence to the activities to be recorded by lecturer's signature Exam Not applicable Assessment (2) Not applicable Literature Essential: Not obligatory Recommended: Literature related to the sports specified in Syllabus
+Course Pre-requisites: Hours of A ctive Classes: code: FD-793 lectures: exercises: seminars: Course status: The course consists of: ECTS: 1.0 optional - exercises - 1.0 Course objectives Objective of the Course is to provide by physical training s curiosity, improve their intellectual development and pre Physical training develops their abilities to be successful in uch an educa epare them fi n various scier tional which will sti or their professior ntific fields. mulate student's nal competence.
+Syllabus Group or individual exercises (fitness, tennis, swimming, of financial possibilities of the Faculty to provide necessary a climbing etc), nd adequate but depending on means. the material and Student obligations Presence to the activities to be recorded by lecturer's sign ature Exam Not applicable Assessment (2) Not applicable Literature Essential: Not obligatory Recommended: Literature related to the sports specified in Syllabus